 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Housing Requirements Study Evidence 2012 Technical assessment of the housing market and potential future local housing requirements which supports planning policy regarding the amount of growth, housing tenure and housing type needed within Herefordshire up to 2031.
 The delivery of 5,300 homes in the rural areas would: Support growth in the rural population by 6% Increase the number of households by 14.5% Forecasts also predict that growth in the population of the rural areas is likely to be primarily through an increase in those aged over 75.
 Moderate growth is expected in the 30-44 and 60-74 age brackets.
 The Local Housing Requirements Study therefore anticipates continuing improvements in life expectancy; significant growth is expected of those in their 80s, with the existing population in their 40s and 50s moving into retirement.
 Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water This study provides an indication of housing requirements in the rural areas and the Hereford HMA.
-This evidence can be used to inform the content of the Belmont Rural NDP.
+This evidence can be used to inform the content of the Callow and Haywood NDP.

 This document is copyright of Herefordshire Council.
 Please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
-Page 12 of 22
+Page 12 of 21

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Rural Housing Background Report Evidence 2013 Provides the background for the proportional housing growth targets outlined in the Core Strategy The parish is not specifically mentioned in the main body of text.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Belmont Rural NDP will need to be in general conformity with the provisions of Local Plan policies concerning the rural areas.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy No settlement within the parish is specifically mentioned; however it would be appropriate for the NDP to examine housing need and requirement locally and determine whether there is any scope for allocating sites for housing.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Callow and Haywood NDP will need to be in general conformity with the provisions of Local Plan policies concerning the rural areas.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
 Key findings from the survey of Gypsy and Traveller households in 2012 found that: 31% of households surveyed have some sort of accommodation need Of the 17 households with an accommodation need, 7 had a requirement for at least one additional pitch 10 households had a requirement for bricks and mortar housing There is an additional requirement for 7 pitches and 9 units of Registered Social Landlord accommodation within Herefordshire.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Belmont Rural NDP should establish whether any of the need identified in this assessment falls within the neighbourhood area and seek appropriate pitches and provision.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Callow and Haywood NDP should establish whether any of the need identified in this assessment falls within the neighbourhood area and seek appropriate pitches and provision.

 This document is copyright of Herefordshire Council.
 Please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
-Page 14 of 22
+Page 14 of 21